-To get started, please reference our 6-step guide below or hire an affordable online LLC formation service.
+To get started, please reference our five-step guide below or hire an affordable online LLC formation service.

-What is a Maryland LLC?
+What Is a Maryland LLC?

 LLCs in Maryland have simple formation and maintenance requirements, several options for how they can be taxed, and flexible management.
 From one-person businesses to multi-member LLCs with several owners, the LLC is a popular choice for a reason.